fabio-blanco/ngx-uc/README.md

 ## Project status ##

-Ngx-uc is currently under development and there is still no releases yet.
+Ngx-uc is currently under development and there is still no official releases yet.
+All initial alpha releases (all 0.x.x versions) can have breaking changes.
 Try it at your own risk.

 [The changelog](https://github.com/fabio-blanco/ngx-uc/blob/master/CHANGELOG.md) details the progress of the work.